-Born from a dream of giving our art back to the community, we’ve journeyed more than where our bodies can lead us.
-It has unfolded possibilities of exploring the depths of our values and our ethos.
-We are constantly navigating around the power of our own minds, hearts, and spirits.
-And as we receive wisdom from the people we work with and the places we lay our awe upon, we aspire to inspire:
+Our dream of giving art back to the community has unfolded possibilities of deepening our ethos.
+We are constantly learning (unlearning) and as we receive wisdom from the people we work with and the places we lay our awe upon, we aspire to inspire:

 TRANSPARENCY – with open dialogue and plotting of the process face to face- from workshops to marketing, we are able to keep a transparent relationship with our artist-collaborators and the participants.
 We also keep them in the loop in case we have interested partners.